JosueDeLosSantos/blog-api-users-page/README.md

 ## About This Project

-This is part of my first full-stack project, where I applied all the concepts learned in The [Odin Project](https://www.theodinproject.com/) without following any tutorial.
+This is part of my first full-stack project, where I applied all the concepts learned in The [Odin Project](https://www.theodinproject.com/).
 It showcases my journey and growth as a developer.

 Other repositories related to this project